 All these years later, Best considers that shot the highlight of his basketball life.

-“Definitely, because of the implications,” he says.
+“Definitely, because of the implications,” he said.

 So many implications.
+And so many subplots.

-All these years later, it seems almost as if the Pacers were fated to win this game, that the basketball gods had rewarded them with a massive makeup call for past disappointments.
-They trailed by as many as 10 points, and by six in the fourth quarter, and by three in the final three minutes.
-Miller kept bringing them back, closer and closer, until finally hitting what seemed like the gamebreaker, a three-pointer that provided a 93-92 lead with 1:37 remaining.
+Today, it seems almost as if the Pacers were fated to win, that the basketball gods had rewarded them with a massive makeup call for past disappointments, although Best believes he had personal angels in his corner.
+The Pacers trailed by as many as 10 points in the game, by six in the fourth quarter and by three in the final three minutes.
+Miller kept bringing them back, closer and closer, until finally hitting what seemed like the gamebreaker with a three-pointer that provided a 93-92 lead with 1:37 remaining.

 He had 41 points at that point, his playoff career high and a playoff high for any Pacer in the franchise’s NBA history.
 But the Pacers couldn’t build on it.
-Their defense forced a miss, but Miller dribbled the ball off his foot driving along the right baseline and Tim Thomas came back with an 18-footer with 48 seconds left to return the lead to Milwaukee, 94-93.
+Their defense forced a miss after Miller’s shot, but he dribbled the ball off his foot driving along the right baseline on the Pacers’ next possession and Tim Thomas came back with an 18-footer with 48 seconds left to return Milwaukee to a 94-93 lead.

 “The crowd is silent,” TNT announcer Marv Albert said on the broadcast.